Ahmed-lashari/SkilityX/README.md

 ## 🔍 Testing Strategy

-* Widget Testing: For individual UI components (will be the next step)
-* Integration Testing: For flow-based testing (to be implemented)
+* Integration Testing: For flow-based testing
-* Unit Testing: ViewModels and Services (planned)
+> Only inegrated tests for some important features are written.
 ---

 ## 🔔 Firebase Firestore Structure

-> Will be shared after complete backend implementation.
+> Will be shared

 ---